Tuesday, December 11, 2018

 "C'mon anyways," Holmes said, "between the two of us we can get you a sandwich.
 Besides, we need you full of energy this afternoon so you can help us get that second boulder out!"

 The three men jumped on the trolley and took the short ride to St. Michael's, then crossed over to the Pine Point Lunch.
-"We'll each have a Western," Knight yelled at Mort Hoyt.
-"Sure enough," he replied, "but you'll have to give me a little time, I'm the only one working because my cook quit this morning."
+"We'll each have a Western," Knight yelled at Morty.
+"Sure enough," he replied, and as he cooked Mort told them about how his night cook had quit that morning.
 The three men sat talking at the counter until the sandwiches arrived, gulped them down with coffee, and then caught the trolley back to the job.
 Working with great effort all afternoon, just before quitting time the boulder finally came free.
 The foreman congratulated them and the crew clocked out.
 Knight and Holmes asked him to join them for a beer at the Charm Cafe, but Jimmy reminded them that he was broke.

 "What am I doing working for the WPA?"
 Jimmy asked himself as he began walking back towards Pine Point.
 "Working like a slave for fifteen lousy dollars a week?
 There's gotta be a better way!"

-There would only be time for a nap before reporting for work.
+There would only be time for Jimmy to take a nap before reporting for work.
 The truth was Jimmy knew very little about cooking.
 As he cut through Dorman playground heading towards Hood Street, Jimmy's elation at landing the job was tempered by the challenge of learning to cook in only a matter of hours!
 When he told Irene about his new job, she exclaimed, "But you're not a cook!
-How are you going to do this?"
-They spent most of the time before Jimmy had to report to the diner going over some very simple recipes for meals of the sort that would be appropriate for a diner.
+How are you going to do the job?"
+The two of them spent most of the time before Jimmy had to report to the diner going over some very simple recipes for meals of the sort that would be appropriate for a diner.
 Beyond that, Jimmy would just have to show up and fake it as best he could.

-But something there is in good times that makes a man feel subversive.
+But something there is in good times that can make a man feel subversive.
 Very late one night, when there were no customers at the counter, Jimmy stepped out on the front sidewalk to smoke a cigarette.
 He looked up into the dark, moonless sky, and beyond the trees of St. Michael's he could see stars.
 Although it was the middle of the night, from somewhere nearby he could hear very faintly the sound of a baby crying.
 In the direction of Old Point Street, a light was on in a single upstairs room of an otherwise dark house.
-Jimmy felt very alienated and very alone.
+Jimmy felt a sense of romantic alienation and of being very alone.

 Sure enough, the next night, instead of walking to the diner, Jimmy Flagg found his feet heading, for no reason that he could articulate, in the direction of the Charm Cafe.
 Looking in, Jimmy saw Knight and Holmes seated at the bar where they had been perched since they got off work.
 "C'mon in Flagg," Knight encouraged.
 "Lemme buy you a drink."

-Soon, Mortimer Hoyt had to hire a new cook.
+Soon, Mortimer realized he had to hire a new cook.

 Wednesday, September 26, 2018